webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 Provided we would have a way to store the user Bearer token somewhere and that other WebPlatform client application would be able to retrieve it, we would be able to have this password less login.

-Since the Bearer token has a long enough lifetime that we could store it and retrieve it internally at will and create pasword less login for all other applications.
+Since the Bearer token has a long enough lifetime that we could store it and retrieve it internally at will and create password less login for all other applications.

 This key has a lot of value for potential attackers because it is the only key that would allow to impersonate anybody.
 This is why we should make sure it isn’t accessible publicly.